Rules

 • Race results (team) are removed from public access and confidential until announced at the awards ceremony.

-14. Runners may only be disqualified or removed from team scoring by ruling of the Cup Jury of Appeals (see “Jury of Appeals” rule below) for:
+14. Runners may only be disqualified or removed from team scoring by ruling of the Jury of Appeals (see “Jury of Appeals” rule below) for:

 • Lying on his or her entry form.